matplotlib/matplotlib/doc/users/installing.rst

 have installed, and how you want to use it.
-To avoid wading through all the details (and potential complications) on this page, the easiest thing for you to do is use one of the pre-packaged python distributions that already provide matplotlib built in.
+To avoid wading through all the details (and potential complications) on this page, the easiest thing for you to do is use one of the pre-packaged python distributions that already provide matplotlib built-in.
 The Enthought Python Distribution `(EPD)
 <http://www.enthought.com/products/epd.php>`_ for Windows, OS X or
 Redhat is an excellent choice that "just works" out of the box.